 Peter Heilbron, CFA is a Senior Vice President and Senior Investment Officer in Northern Trust’s Wealth Management unit.
 He has over 13 years of portfolio management experience serving private clients and foundations.
 Prior to joining Northern, Peter was a portfolio manager at RBC Wealth Management in Beverly Hills, where he managed over $1 billion of client assets across a variety of equity, fixed income, and alternative asset strategies.
 Prior to RBC, Peter worked as a portfolio manager at Citi Smith Barney.
 Peter performed his undergraduate studies at Loyola Marymount University and received his MBA from The Anderson School of Management at UCLA.
 He is a member of both the CFA Society of Los Angeles and the CFA Institute.
 Mr. Heilbron teaches at Level III.

 Benjamin Hodges, CFA, FRM, started his career in the Corporate Restructuring group of Arthur Andersen.
 He joined Southern California Edison in 2002 in their Treasurer’s department.
 Mr. Hodges is currently the Director of Power Generation & Delivery at SCE where he has finance responsibility for transmission, distribution, generation, and nuclear decommissioning.
 He previously was Director of Corporate Financial Planning & Analysis at both SCE and Edison International, where his responsibilities include managing the review of large capital projects, financial planning, M&A, and serving as an expert financial witness in regulatory proceedings.
-Mr. Hodges received both his BS and MBA from the University of Southern California.
-Mr. Hodges teaches Corporate Finance for Levels I & II and Equity Valuation for Level II.
+Mr. Hodges received both his BS and MBA from University of Southern California.
+Mr. Hodges teaches at Levels I & II.